 Minnesota sits in first with 573.5 points and eight Big Ten titles

 Minnesota claimed its third straight Big Ten Championship at the Aquatic Center.

-On April 12, 2011, Kremer became the first head coach of a combined University of Minnesota men's and women's swimming and diving program after 13 years as an assistant, associate head coach and co-head coach with the Gopher teams.
+Kremer became the first head coach of a combined University of Minnesota men's and women's swimming and diving program on April 12, 2011.
+He took on this role after 13 years as an assistant, associate head coach and co-head coach with the Gopher men’s and women’s teams.

-Kremer, along with Terry Ganley, had taken the Gopher women's program to unprecedented success as co-head coaches from 2004-11.
-This followed an incredible run of six years as an associate head coach and assistant coach under Dennis Dale with the men's program from 1998-2004.
+Kremer, along with Ganley, had taken the Gopher women's program to unprecedented success as co-head coaches from 2004-11.
+This followed a run of six years as an associate head coach (2002-04) and assistant coach (1998-02) under Dennis Dale with the men's program.

-The men finished fourth at the Big Ten Championships and went on to a 24th place finish at the NCAA Championships.
-Kremer also served as an assistant coach to Team USA at the 2011 Pan American Games in Mexico, and coached Haley Spencer to the Silver Medal in the 200-meter breaststroke.
-Another of Kremer's swimmers, Ashley Steenvoorden, represented Team USA based on her winning the 400-meter freestyle at the 2011 USA National Championships.
+Kremer previously served as an assistant coach to Team USA at the 2011 Pan American Games in Mexico, and coached Haley Spencer to the silver medal in the 200-meter breaststroke.
+Ashley Steenvoorden, represented Team USA based on winning the 400-meter freestyle at the 2011 USA National Championships.